The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Effect of Race on Mortgage Denials

 Table \ref{table:ds} reports the sample means of the variables used in the analysis.
 The probability of having the mortgage denied is $19\%$ higher for black applicants than for white applicants.
 However, black applicants are more likely to have socio-economic characteristics linked to a denial of the mortgage.

-Figure \ref{fig:spe-black} in the main text plots estimates and 90\% confidence sets of the population APE and SPE-function of being black.
-The PEs are obtained as described in Example \ref{example:binary} using a logit model with $P(X) = X = (T,W)$ and $\widehat \mu$ equal to the empirical distribution of $X$ in the whole sample.
+Figure \ref{fig:spe-black} plots estimates and 90\% confidence sets of the population APE and SPE-function of being black.
+The PEs are obtained as described in Example \ref{example:binary} of the main text using a logit model with $P(X) = X = (T,W)$ and $\widehat \mu$ equal to the empirical distribution of $X$ in the whole sample.
 The confidence bands are constructed using Algorithm \ref{alg:computation} with multinomial weights (empirical bootstrap) and $B=500$, and are uniform for the SPE-function over the grid $\mathcal{U} = \{.02, .03, \ldots, .98\}$.
 We monotonize the bands using the rearrangement method of \citen{cfg-09}.
 After controlling for applicant characteristics, black applicants are still on average 5.3\% more likely to have the mortgage denied than white applicants.
 Moreover, the SPE-function shows significant heterogeneity, with the PE ranging between 0 and 15\%.
-Thus, there exists a subgroup of applicants that is $15\%$ more likely to be denied a mortgage if they were black, and there is a subgroup of applicants that is not affected by racial discrimination.
+Thus, there exists a subgroup of applicants that is $15\%$ more likely to be denied a mortgage if they were black, and there is a subgroup of applicants that is not affected by racial mortgage denial gap.
 Table \ref{table:class} shows the results of the classification analysis, answering the question ``who is affected the most and who the least?"
-The table shows that the 10\% of the applicants \textit{most affected} by racial discrimination are \textit{more likely} to have either of the following characteristics relative to the 10\% of the \textit{least affected} applicants: self employed, single, black, high debt to income ratio, high expense to income ratio, high loan to value ratio, medium or high loan-to-income ratio, bad consumer or credit scores, and credit problems.
+The table shows that the 10\% of the applicants \textit{most affected} by racial mortgage denial gap are \textit{more likely} to have either of the following characteristics relative to the 10\% of the \textit{least affected} applicants: self employed, single, black, high debt to income ratio, high expense to income ratio, high loan to value ratio, medium or high loan-to-income ratio, bad consumer or credit scores, and credit problems.